Beinsezii/BSZGW/README.md

 ```

 ## Development
 The previous offline development history was simply updating bszgw.py as I used it and thought of improvements.
-Future development will basically be the exact same thing except I push updates to git so I can be harshly judged by people.
+Future development will basically be the exact same thing except I push updates to git so I can disappoint people.

 ## History
 It's part of my vast collection of unreleased python scripts and utilities sitting around.

 It initially started years ago in as a "core file" to share common info between my GIMP 2.8 scripts.
 Eventually my scripts outgrew what GIMP's automated script UI builder could do, so I started making my own, and realized I should keep common widgets in my "core library", too.
-Fast-forward to GIMP 2.10 and the library contained a "Beinsezii" version of every one of almost all of GIMPs default available widgets.
+Fast-forward to GIMP 2.10 and the library contained a "Beinsezii" version of every one of almost all of GIMPs/GTK2s common widgets.

-One day for reasons I shall never disclose, I was making a script with a lot of input parameters that was atrocious to use in the terminal, so I decided to try and make a GTK 3 app instead and ported over some of the more important, non-gimp-specific widgets from my old core library to GTK 3.
+One day I was making a script with a lot of input parameters that was atrocious to use in the terminal, so I decided to try and make a GTK 3 app instead and ported over some of the more important, non-gimp-specific widgets from my old core library to GTK 3.

 ## FAQ
 Question|Answer